The Expanse

 Year

-The Expanse is a family vacation home that has a direct connection to its surroundings.
-Strong horizontal lines and a timeless material palette integrate the home into the expansive and rugged high desert landscape.
+The Expanse is a multi-family, multi-generational part-time residence directly connected to its surroundings.
+Strong horizontal lines and a timeless and durable material palette of glass, steel, cedar, and regionally sourced basalt integrate the home into the rugged high desert landscape.

-SEA’s design for the home orients it to maximize panoramic views of the Cascade Mountain Range.
-Due to the slope of the lot, the home was also sited at a higher elevation to achieve better views.
-The slope presented SEA with an opportunity to fully embrace the site’s unique character by incorporating a cantilever into the design.
-The house is conceived as a lightweight glassy structure projecting off a bisecting concrete retaining wall that serves as an anchor extending out into the landscape.
-The projection is a three-sided glass great room that appears to float over the lower portion of the site.
+SEA’s design for the home orients it to maximize the expansive, panoramic views of the Cascade Mountain Range.
+The lot’s cross-sloped topography presented an opportunity to fully embrace the site’s unique character while preserving the native vegetation using a light touch.
+The house is conceived as a lightweight glassy structure projecting from a series of bisecting basalt walls that serve as an anchor, grounding the home to the landscape.
+The great room and connecting outdoor deck are harbored in the largest projection, supported only by a board-formed concrete chimney, giving the appearance of floating.

 Acknowledgements